-The main town on the Isle of Skye, this picturesque village is best known for its lovely seafront line with a row of colorful houses that look like they’re straight from a storybook.
+The main town on the Isle of Skye, this picturesque village is best known for its lovely seafront lined with a row of colorful storybook-like houses.
 The harbor is undoubtedly the most lively quarter, but the town that sits above the port is equally charming.

-Everything about Edinburgh looks like a fairy tale.
-From the Medieval Old Town to the 18th- and 19th-century Georgian New Town to the looming Edinburgh Castle, one of the world’s most haunted, there’s plenty of sites and sounds to let your imagination run wild.
+Everything about Edinburgh screams fairy tale.
+From the Medieval Old Town to the 18th- and 19th-century Georgian New Town to the looming Edinburgh Castle, one of the world’s most haunted, plenty of sites and sounds help visitors’ imaginations run wild.

 4. Glamis Castle, Angus

-This exquisite castle, one of Scotland’s most haunted, has a connection to one of the most famous literary works associated with the country: Macbeth.
-The titular character resides in this 14th-century structure crowned with conical turrets and parapets that bring to mind princesses, princes and all things romantic.
+This exquisite haunted castle has a connection to one of the most famous literary works associated with the country: Macbeth.
+The titular character resides in this 14th-century structure crowned with conical turrets and parapets that evoke princesses, princes, and all things romantic.

 5. Achmelvich Beach, The Highlands

 Part of a bay in the fabled Highlands, Achmelvich Beach has exquisite crystal-clear turquoise water and powdery white sand.
-Located by a hidden cove and the Hermit’s Castle, it’s easy to feel like magic is lurking just around the bend.
+Located by a hidden cove and the Hermit’s Castle, it’s easy to feel like magic lurks just around the bend.